 • Maintain a healthy weight

-• Eat heart-healthy foods, such as whole grains, fruits and vegetables
+• Eat heart-healthy foods.
+Choose whole grains, fruits and vegetables

 • Exercise most days of the week